moseschmiedel/bachelor-thesis/text/thesis.typ

 This section presents relevant literature correlating with mobile RSSI-based LoRa Localization.

-== Localization methods
+== Localization Methods
 There a multiple approaches for localization in RF based communication networks.
 The most commonly used all depend on one or more of four physical metrics of the received radio signal.
-These properties are the angle of arrival (AoA), time of arrival (ToA), Time delay of arrival (TDoA) and received signal strength (RSSI) @marquez_understanding_2023[p.~3].
+These properties are the angle of arrival (AoA), time of arrival (ToA), time delay of arrival (TDoA) and received signal strength (RSSI) @marquez_understanding_2023[p.~3].

 The presented localization algorithms use fixed reference points with known positions